MS Project

 - I’m a BS/MS and want to do a project along with my co-op.
 But the rules say that I can’t register for BME 5900 until I’m at least 12 credits into a MS degree.
 What am I supposed to do?

 - You should look at all of the courses that you are planning to count towards your degree, including those that you can “double count”.
 Many students complete their senior year with more than 12 credits of MS work.
 For example, each 4000 level undergraduate course is 2 credits, and each graduate course is 3 credits.
 You may double count up to 9 credits total, including 3 4000-level classes, towards both your BS and MS degrees.
-You may pursue a co-op outside of the official graduate co-op designator.
+You may pursue a co-op outside of the official graduate co-op designation.